S-aurav/Cats-And-Dogs-identification-using-CNN-TensorFlow-GPU-/README.md

 3. Extract the dataset zip file in the same directory where you cloned the repository
 4. Open the notebook (CNN.ipynb) using Jupyter notebook
+5. And run each cell.

+## Performance evaluation
+It tool 10 min and 19s for completing training on AMD Ryzen 3 3200G (CPU) and NVIDIA RTX 3070 (GPU) using TensorFlow DirectML plugin.